 Self-serve Visitor Information is available at the The Eastern Dandenong Ranges Visitor Centre at the Fernlea Shop of Opportunities, 15 Kilvington Drive, opposite Puffing Billy Park.

 Emerald is popular with families and makes a great base to visit other nearby family attractions by car.
 Healesville Sanctuary is 35mins away, Gumbuya World 35mins away and Phillip Island 1hr 30min.

 Emerald Lake Park is right in the centre of Emerald's two retail shopping precincts, Puffing Billy Precinct in Kilvington Drive & Emerald Lakeside Precinct located close to Lakeside Drive and Emerald-Monbulk Road.
 It is a 5min walk between the two precincts, take the Emerald-Gembrook Road.

 You'll find the Emerald Museum, Nobelius Heritage Park, Model Railway Museum, paddleboats, playground, BBQ & picnic areas and walking tracks all at Emerald Lake Park.

-The new 16km Eastern Dandenong Ranges Rail Trail goes from Emerald to Gembrook.
+The new 16km Eastern Dandenong Ranges Rail Trail goes from Clematis to Gembrook.
 This is a must for walking & cycling enthusiasts providing a unique rail trail experience; open space views looking out to Westernport Bay, fern gullies, tall Eucalypt forests and patchwork farmland.